hongxuan1990/Animal-Organization-Activities-on-Twitter/data.md

-The most important thing after I had initial idea what was the topic was to find data base.
+The most important thing after I had initial idea what was the topic was to find a data set.
 There are many data available out of the world but finding an appropriate one is not easy.
 Here are some source I looked at:

 Links: